 A photograph of a tan-colored doormat with black Persian script reading 'Khosh Amadid,' which means 'Welcome'.

-If you were led here by internet search, you probably wonder what you're reading, and longtime readers probably wonder the same.
+If you were led here by internet search, you probably wonder what you're reading, and longtime readers must wonder the same.
 A translation blog is what I call it, in the casual sense that all the verbal content is translated by me.
 Theory of translation concerns me intensely, but what you'll find here are mostly unplanned results of practice.

 It began in 2008 as a sponge of Apelles flung at an internet canvas.
 The impulse is easy to recollect: after half a lifetime in the San Francisco Bay Area, I had just moved away, and I imagined that blogging would help me keep in touch with friends back home.
 In this regard it was not a success.
 My community's embrace of the medium had slackened, for one thing, but a bigger obstacle was my private nature.
 The blog carried no links to other sites, nor even my own name, and I doubt that anyone could tell I was reaching out.
 The content was no help, either.
 Having begun with translated material, I posted more, and it didn’t take long for the template to solidify, devoid of the diaristic or the confessional or anything that might invite a connection to living beings.
 And so the blog developed into a jumble of whatever I was reading that I didn’t want to forget.

 There's a lot of this kind of thing on the internet, and whole genres of it in literary history at large.
 The Greek word for it is hypomnēmata, meaning "notes for private use," along the lines of Latin memoranda.
-Both words map onto an Arabic form of scholarly writing called tadhkira.
+Both words map onto an Arabic form of miscellany called tadhkira.
 A tadhkira can be an "injunction to remember," and with this sense the word appears in the title of many handbooks (example).
-The word also applies to literary miscellanies for semi-private use that were organized around the manias of the compiler, i.e. scarcely organized at all.
+The word also applies to literary compilations for semi-private use that were organized around the manias of the compiler, i.e. scarcely organized at all.
 "Readers," one might call such texts, or even "reader's digests," without the usual connotation of brevity: the Tadhkira of Ibn Ḥamdūn ran to a dozen manuscript volumes, and the Tadhkira of al-Ṣafadī to some thirty.
 If Three Chinese characters appear above the English words 'Writing Gathering Field,' printed in stylized script.this blog had an Arabic title, it could only be al-Tadhkira.

 The motives for keeping a private blog are easy to understand.
 Why give this one a public face?
 Mercenarism is a large part of it.
 Books need people to sell them, and personhood now has this necessary online component, where lacking an internet presence is like failing to cast a shadow.
 And what kind of writer doesn't want to be read?
 So the blog has to serve as a publicity vehicle for whatever books and articles I manage to put out.
 In the future I might adopt a more professional-looking header with drop-down links, but for now the Announcements tag will have to do.